Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/specification.md

 ### Webhook

 The Webhook Entity is used to trigger a POST REST API call to another computer when a new piece of data is added to the P2WDB with an `appId` that matches the one defined in the webhook.
-This provides a convenient way any application to leverage a global censorship-resistant database while ignoring data that does not apply to it.
+This provides a convenient way for any application to leverage a global censorship-resistant database while ignoring data that does not apply to it.
 This Entity has the following properties:

 - **appId** - The application identifier to match in order to trigger the webhook.
 When a new entry is added to the P2WDB with an `appId` property that matches, the webhook will be triggered.
 - **url** - The URL to call with the webhook.
-When triggered, the webhook will make a POST call this URL.
+When triggered, the webhook will make a POST call to this URL.
 In the `body` of the call, it will pass the TXID (`key`) and CID (`hash`) of the new entry.

 ## Use Cases